DATA-606-SUMMER-2023/Thomas_Data606/Docs/README.md

-The documents in this folder will house proposal of final project.
+This folder contains proposal of final project for Data 606.